-You can encounter a calcium symbol used instead of the word calcium in many situations, like results of your laboratory tests, formulas using concentration of calcium, notes of a fellow student (as a shortcut) or even periodic table of elements during chemistry classes.
+You will encounter the calcium symbol instead of the word calcium in many situations, like on the results of your laboratory tests, in formulas using a concentration of calcium, the notes of a fellow student (as a shortcut), or even on the periodic table of elements during chemistry classes.
 The calcium symbol is Ca – the first two letters of the word Calcium: CA-lcium.
-You may remember writing it while illustrating a chemical reaction between calcium and water resulting in the creation of calcium hydroxide.
+You may remember writing it while illustrating a chemical reaction between calcium and water, resulting in the creation of calcium hydroxide.

 Ca + 2 H₂0 → Ca(OH)₂ + H₂

 Calcium molar mass is the weight of calcium (in grams) divided by its amount of individual atoms (in moles).
 A mole is a number of atoms or particles of a particular element or substance equal to 6.02214076 × 10²³ (you may recognize this as Avogadro's constant).
 Therefore, we can say that the calcium molar mass is the weight of 6.02214076 × 10²³ atoms of calcium.
 It is a fixed value – it measures precisely 40.078 g.
 Thus, the calcium molar mass is 40.078 g/mol.